JackSzwergold/ArsAurum-Main/user/themes/szwergold/README.md

 ## Description

-The theme for the Ars Aurum site.
+The theme for the Szwergold site.